Raphael Patkanian: Work

 His second collection of poems, Azat yerger (Free songs, 1878), was written in reaction to Ottoman atrocities during the Russo-Turkish War of 1877–1878.
 He was one of the first Armenian authors to highlight the suffering of the Ottoman Armenians in Muş and Van as conditions for Armenians in the Ottoman Empire worsened.
 Like his predecessors Khachatur Abovian and Mikayel Nalbandian and his contemporary Raffi, he called on Armenians to engage in self-defense.
 His poems written after the Russo-Turkish War reflect the disappointment that dominated among Armenians, as the goal of achieving reforms in Ottoman Armenia now seemed impossible.
 In his poem "Boghok’ ar’ Yevropa," (Protest to Europe), he strongly condemned the indifference of the European powers to the plight of the Armenians.
 In some of his other patriotic poems, Patkanian criticized Armenian clergymen for promoting inaction and those who were apathetic to national issues.
 Patkanian also wrote short stories and satirical works in his native dialect on social issues within the Armenian community.
 In these works, he depicted social and political abuses, immoral merchants and priests, and a decadent youth.
-His collected works were published in Yerevan in eight volumes from 1963 to 1974.

-Reception
+Influence and legacy

 Patkanian's poetry made him one of the leading Armenian poets for several decades.
 His poems were often set to music and were particularly popular among the Armenian youth of his time.
 Shirvanzade described him as "the sole popularized Armenian lyrical poet of his time," noting that his "Arak’si artasuk’ë" and "Boghok’ ar’ Yevropa" were sung and recited "on stages, in homes and everywhere that there was a handful of Armenians."
 Some even dubbed him "the poet of all Armenians," (Note: The epithet (amenayn hayots’ banasteghts) is a play on the title of the head of the Armenian Apostolic Church, the Catholicos of All Armenians.) an epithet that was later more famously attributed to Hovhannes Tumanyan.
 The Russian poet Valery Bryusov also valued Patkanian's poetry, seeing its main strength in its "intense patriotism, unfailing dedication to [his] native people, which is expressed not only through odes, but also through bitter satire."
 In Bardakjian's view, "[a]lthough too many of [Patkanian's] poems read like rhymed speeches, his sincere and emotional patriotic appeal resonated with the prevailing mood."

-Meri Saghian calls him "one of the founders of Armenian civic poetry" (poetry that deals with social and political issues).
+Meri Saghian called Patkanian "one of the founders of Armenian civic poetry" (poetry that deals with social and political issues).
+In his speech in Yerevan of March 1954, Anastas Mikoyan called for reviving the legacy of Patkanian, alongside Raffi, Yeghishe Charents, and Alexander Miasnikian, beginning the Khrushchev Thaw in Soviet Armenia.
+The writer's collected works were published in eight volumes from 1963 to 1974.